natf17/shopify-spring-boot-embedded-app/README.md

 - If the request is to the application installation path, this filter sets a `ShopifyOriginToken` as the `Authentication` object if it is determined that the request came from Shopify (and if there is no "Shopify" Authentication object already).
 - If the request is to what Shopify calls the "whitelisted redirection url", and if the request did not come from Shopify, a 403 response is sent via the AccessDeniedHandler.
 - See ShopifyVerificationStrategy for how it is determined if a request came from Shopify
+- A session attrbiute is added ("SHOPIFY_EMBEDDED_APP", true) if authentication is being attempted as an embedded app

 ### `ShopifyExistingTokenFilter`
 - This filter matches the installation endpoint path (/install)